Tokyo Disney Resort

 There are four seasons at the Disney hotels: Value, Regular, Peak and Top.
 Value season is mainly weekdays in January and February.
 Regular season is mainly weekdays in May, September, October, November and the first half of December.
 Peak and Top seasons include most Fridays, Saturdays and Sundays, the last half of July, all of August and the late December through early January holiday season.

 Obviously it’s best to avoid Peak and Top seasons, both because of high prices and because of crowds.
-Click here to see more about when to visit.
+Click here to read more about the best time to visit Tokyo Disney Resort.

 Online reservations are now available for the Tokyo Disney Resort hotels, but not all rooms are available online.
 If you can’t get what you want online, try calling.
 From the US, you must call 011-81-45-683-3333 between 9:00 am and 9:00 pm Japanese time.
 That is normally 15-17 hours ahead of US time, but it’s 14-16 hours ahead during Daylight Savings Time, because Japan does not participate in the time change.
 For instance, from California this would mean calling between 4:00 pm and 4:00 am PST, or between 5:00 pm and 5:00 am PST when Daylight Savings is in effect.